Kalgoorlie

 Kalgoorlie faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 18.6%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are the most common at 13.2%, followed by postgraduate qualifications (3.8%) and graduate diplomas (1.6%).
-Vocational credentials are prevalent, with 41.6% of residents aged 15+ holding them, including advanced diplomas (8.3%) and certificates (33.3%).
-Educational participation is high at 31.7%, with 12.1% in primary education, 8.8% in secondary education, and 3.0% pursuing tertiary education.
+The area faces educational challenges, with university qualification rates (18.6%) substantially below the Australian average of 30.4%.
+This represents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees lead at 13.2%, followed by postgraduate qualifications (3.8%) and graduate diplomas (1.6%).
+Trade and technical skills feature prominently, with 41.6% of residents aged 15+ holding vocational credentials, including advanced diplomas (8.3%) and certificates (33.3%).

 Educational participation is notably high, with 31.7% of residents currently enrolled in formal education.
 This includes 12.1% in primary education, 8.8% in secondary education, and 3.0% pursuing tertiary education.